 - 2008 – The Listener – jockey Daryl Jacob, trainer Robert and Sally Alner

 - 2007 – Beef Or Salmon – jockey Andrew McNamara, trainer Michael Hourigan

 - 2006 – Beef Or Salmon – jockey Paul Carberry, trainer Michael Hourigan

 Initially named after one of the greatest Irish trainers of them all, the legendary Vincent O’Brien, the title was changed to the Hennessy Gold Cup in 1991.
 The race soon came to be referred to as the “Irish Hennessy” by racing fans, in order to distinguish it from the English chase of the same name.
 From 2016 the race will be simply titled the Irish Gold Cup.
 Many Irish jumping greats have graced this race over the years, including the massively popular Florida Pearl and Beef Or Salmon who came to be household names on the Emerald Isle.

 Way out in front as the most successful trainer in this race is the unsurpassed Willie Mullins.
-As of 2015 he has nine victories in all including a remarkable period of dominance between the years of 1999 and 2005, when he took home the prize on no fewer than six occasions.
+As of 2020 he has 10 victories in all including a remarkable period of dominance between the years of 1999 and 2005, when he took home the prize on no fewer than six occasions.